PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 See the Kubernetes [examples](examples/config/k8s) for a similar configuration that uses additional configuration items for a simple Prometheus+Kubernetes deployment, or for the more interesting Prometheus operator.

 ### Usage Examples
+Detailed examples of how to deploy several configurations either using Docker or an executable binary can be in [deployment examples](extra/deployment.md).

 #### Docker
 In a typical production scenario, it is recommended to use a visual frontend for your metrics, such as [Grafana](https://github.com/grafana/grafana).
 Grafana allows you to use your Prometheus instance as a datasource, and create Graphs and other visualizations from PromQL queries.
 Grafana, Prometheus, are all easy to run as docker containers.